19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 ### Consequences of making an order under section 77 or 78

-80\.—(1) Upon receipt of a certified or office copy of the minute of an order made under section 77 or 78, the Registrar shall make appropriate entries in the subsidiary strata land-register of the effect of the order.
+80\.—(1) Upon receipt of a certified copy of an order made under section 77 or 78, the Registrar shall make appropriate entries in the subsidiary strata land-register of the effect of the order.

 [16/87]

-(2) Where, pursuant to the receipt of of an order made under section 78, the Registrar has made entries in accordance with subsection (1), the Registrar shall, as soon as practicable after making the entries, cancel each folio of the subsidiary strata land-register which evidences title to a lot the subject of the strata title plan.
+(2) Where, pursuant to the receipt of a certified copy of an order made under section 78, the Registrar has made entries in accordance with subsection (1), the Registrar shall, as soon as practicable after making the entries, cancel each folio of the subsidiary strata land-register which evidences title to a lot the subject of the strata title plan.

 [16/87]